What happens when a photographer's conscience collides with political correctness.

-Across the country, Lorence says, there’s a move among activists promoting the homosexual legal agenda to persecute and prosecute anyone who won’t be coerced into fully and openly endorsing their agenda.
+Across the country, Lorence says, there’s a move among activists to persecute and prosecute anyone who won’t be coerced into fully and openly endorsing their agenda.
 And common sense doesn’t dampen the desire for vengeance.

 Same-sex "marriages" are not recognized in New Mexico – so the Huguenins are being punished for not endorsing something the state itself doesn’t endorse.
 And the lesbians themselves admit they had no trouble finding another photographer … which makes their suit nothing more than a legal swipe at Elaine for not agreeing with their beliefs.

 "There’s a feeling that ‘anyone who snubs us should be punished,’" Lorence says, and in that kind of environment, cases like the one against the Huguenins are becoming common.
 "This whole case is a clear violation of the First Amendment, but the other side is basically saying, ‘You surrender your First Amendment rights at the market gate.’ "